 Married women keep this sacred Varalakshmi Vrat to seek blessings for the entire family, especially their husband and children.
 As per the Hindu scriptures it is a strong belief that worshipping Goddess Lakshmi on this auspicious day is equal to offering prayers to Ashtalakshmi, who is the eight Goddesses of Love, Wealth, Strength, Peace, Fame, Pleasure, Earth and Learning.
 This vrat can be observed by everyone, irrespective of the caste and creed discriminations.
 The Varalakshmi Vrat is commemorated with full enthusiasm and faith in the Indian states of Andhra Pradesh, Karnataka, north Tamil Nadu and Telangana.
 The celebrations can also be witnessed in the state of Maharashtra.
 Owing to the popularity of this vratham in most parts of the country, the Varalakshmi Vrat is stated to be an official (optional) holiday in India.

-Varalakshmi Vrat 2017 was on August 04 Friday
+Varalakshmi Vrat 2018 is on August 24 Friday

 Rituals of the Varalakshmi Vrat:

 - The preparation for the Varalakshmi vrat starts from the day prior to observing the vrat that is a Thursday.
 All the essentials required for the puja are assembled a day before.

 - On the day of Varalakshmi vrat, Friday, the devotees rise early in the morning and get ready after taking the bath.
 The favourable time for getting up in the morning for the puja is ‘Brahma Muhurtham’, the time just prior to sunrise.

 - After finishing the morning rituals, the devotees clean the house and the surrounding area and beautiful ‘kolam’ (rangoli) is decorated at the site of puja.